BretFisher/kubernetes-mastery/slides/k8s/yamldeploy.md

 ---

+name: dockercoins

 ## Deploying DockerCoins with YAML

-- We provide a YAML manifest with all the resources for DockerCoins
+- Here's a YAML manifest with all the resources for DockerCoins

   (Deployments and Services)

 - We can use it if we need to deploy or redeploy DockerCoins

+- Yes YAML file commands can use URL's!

 .exercise[